 Scott A. Mitchell

-In addition to my current work on Detroit, I have written projects on other Civil Rights iconography, such as memorials of Rosa Parks and the recent controversies surrounding Confederate monuments.
-My research also focuses on subjects of popular culture, where I have written works on policy, films, video games, and in the case of my Master's thesis, Hip Hop Music.
+In addition to my current work on Detroit, I have written projects on other Civil Rights iconography, such as memorials of Rosa Parks and the recent controversies surrounding Confederate monuments in cities like New Orleans and the University of Texas campus.
+My research also focuses on subjects of popular culture, where I have written projects on policy, films, video games, and in the case of my Master's thesis, Hip Hop Music.
 While I primarily consider myself a rhetorical critic, I have used qualitative and historiographic methods in my research and plan to continue applying diverse methods in future projects.

 I am currently a Thomas C. Rumble research fellow, but served as the Department of Communication's Assistant Basic Course Director from 2015-2017.
 Along with my work as assistant course director, I was a Graduate Teaching Assistant, where I taught courses in public speaking, theory, and business communications.